 Living in the outskirts of a major city, I spend about one hour a day commuting by subway and bus.
 So I read a lot and I have decided to share my opinions of some of these “travel books”.

 The main plot of Retribution Falls has two strands.
-The obvious one: Captain Frey and crew become the scapegoats for someone else’s assassination scheme.
-They spend the story trying to nail the real culprit and thereby escaping the hangman’s noose.
+The obvious one: Captain Frey and crew become scapegoats for someone else’s assassination scheme.
+They spend the story trying to uncover the real culprit and thereby escaping the hangman’s noose.
 The less obvious one: The transformation of this ragtag bunch into a true crew with a team spirit.
 It does not come easy because several have good reasons to mistrust or loathe each other.

 The arid world is colorful, the tech is great, some of the story twists are good, but the book still fails to enthuse me.
 My main objections:

 1. I have a hard time feeling sympathy for the scoundrels in the crew, particularly captain Frey.
 I’d rather wish that his arch-nemesis captain Dracken nails him to the wall.
 Two crew members are somewhat likable, however: Jez the navigator, suffering unjustly from a “curse”, and Silo the engineer, an escaped slave with no known history of misdeeds.

 2. Predictability.
 I have seen this kind of story too many times before.
 Too often I know what is about to happen.

 3. Poor plotting.
 The crew members had Lady Luck helping them out too many times during their adventures.
 Also, when the badguys know about the existence of “gadget sorcery”, they should be smart enough to protect themselves better.

 When I watch Firefly, I care for the Serenity‘s crew.
 I get no similar feeling when reading Retribution Falls.
 Which is sad, because I like the basic concept and the airships a lot.